EyasuTeshome/shifttracker/job-search/intro-to-job-search-v4.md

 - What support will you get as you are job searching?
 - How can you reach out to your career coach?
-- What should you do if you have a job offer, but your coaching group meeting is in a few days?
+- What should you do if you have a job offer but your coaching group meeting is in a few days?

 ## Challenge yourself